ibm-cloud-docs/Cloudant/api/monitoring.md

 To list all of the currently supported monitoring end points, make a request to the `monitoring` endpoint.

-The following table lists the supported monitoring endpoints provided by the API:
+The following table lists the supported monitoring endpoints that are provided by the API:

 Endpoint                                | Description
 ----------------------------------------|------------